netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 <img width="80%" height="813" alt="Screenshot 2025-02-11 114447" src="https://github.com/user-attachments/assets/567afd7d-1cfa-490f-8a90-c9af16ac4749" />

-> Zooming in - every sphere represents an exactified concept editor.
+> Zooming in - each sphere represents an exactified concept.

-Eventually showing knowledge graph relationships (still under construction).
+Soon to show knowledge graph relationships (still under construction).

+> Embedded into Gemini via a cluster of markdown files - but one vocabulary.md file is sufficient.
 ___

 ### 9) THE CODE: